-John Crosby leads this trip to learn about the unique role of groups like Telos in fostering peace in the region.
+John and Laura Crosby leads this trip to learn about the unique role of groups like Telos in fostering peace in the region.
 Visit Christian Pilgrimage towns and sites such as Bethlehem, the Mount of Olives, Jerusalem, the Wailing Wall.
 Meet the people and hear their stories of struggle and hope.
 Learn about barriers and avenues to justice and peace while building relationships with Israelis and Palestinians.

 with High School Ministries

 In Catadupa, the group will be staying at the Catadupa Fellowship Church.
 There are two rooms for the men, one for the ladies.
 Everyone will be sleeping on the floor, so be sure to bring single size air mattresses and air pumps.
 Electrical outlets are available, but limited.
 Bathrooms are outhouse style and will be shared by all.
 There are outdoor showers run with PVC pipe and/or people can bathe in the local spring as many Jamaicans do; this is the best and most exhilarating option.
 Bathing suits are a must at this location.Local cooks will prepare the meals with Caribbean flare.
 The cooks are trained in safely preparing food for American teams—all food, including fruits and vegetables, is safe to eat.
 Most dinner dishes will consist of rice and chicken, although lamb and pork are special exceptions.
 Everyone needs to come open and ready to experience local food because there is no American food in Jamaica.
 Bottled drinking water is also provided and everyone needs to bring his or her own water bottle.Your trip also includes a day-off.
 Groups will enjoy swimming, relaxing and finishing the day with dinner at a local Jamaican restaurant.

 *All dates and prices are tentative and subject to change.